The Maddie's® Executive Leader Fellowship at Austin Pets Alive! and Austin Animal Center

 Fellows will serve one calendar year and receive $70,000 salary, including full benefits.
 Fellows will also attend a number of professional development experiences, including national conferences.

 Applications accepted October 1 - October 19, 2018.
 The review and hiring process will take six weeks.
 Start date for the fellowship is January 7, 2019.

 The application process will be rigorous and competitive and will involve at least two interviews with leadership and management from Austin Pets Alive! and Austin Animal Center.
 The fellowship is for one calendar year and may not be renewed or postponed.

-The Maddie’s® Executive Leadership Fellowship described on this website are subject to the Civil Rights Act of 1964 and the Americans with Disabilities Act of 1990, which provide that no citizen of the United States may, on the grounds of race, sex, color, religion, age, national origin, or disability, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.
+The Maddie’s® Executive Leader Fellowship described on this website are subject to the Civil Rights Act of 1964 and the Americans with Disabilities Act of 1990, which provide that no citizen of the United States may, on the grounds of race, sex, color, religion, age, national origin, or disability, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.